 Bill O'Donnell, the associate director of communications at Sandoz Pharmaceuticals, said the gifts to Harvard medical students are "modest contributions to medical education."

 "The distribution is done with the consent and knowledge of the institution.
 Our understanding is that they are required textbooks," O'Donnell said.

-But Associate Dean of Student Affairs Edward M. Hundert said the school does not in fact require the textbooks in question.
+But Associate Dean of Student Affairs Edward M. Hundert said the school does not in fact require the

 The two books were The Bantam MedicalDictionary and Cranial Nerves: Anatomy andClinical Comments.